The WebGPU CTS is written in TypeScript.

 Avoid deleting commits that have already been reviewed, which occurs when using

-) and force pushes (git push -f
+rebases (git rebase) and force pushes (git push -f).
+These can make

 it difficult for reviewers to review incremental changes as GitHub usually cannot